benzine12/Python_taskManager/readme.md

 # to-do:
-7. delete task ( add flag is_deleted - default false )
-               # added new Colunm to Taks model - Done
-               # update functions to work with new column
-8. add testing for :
+15. add testing for :
                 # every endpoint
                 # every 'if else' and return state